CUBRID/cubrid-manual/en/api/cci.rst

 *   All error codes and error messages of functions which have "T_CCI_ERROR err_buf" as a parameter can be found on err_buf.err_code and err_buf.err_msg.
 *   All error messages of functions which have no "T_CCI_ERROR err_buf" as a parameter can output by using :c:func:`cci_get_err_msg`.
 *   If the value of error code is between -20002 and -20999, it is caused by CCI API functions.
 *   If the value of error code is between -10000 and -10999, it is caused by CAS and transferred by CCI API functions.
-For CAS errors, see :ref:`broker-error`.
+For CAS errors, see :ref:`cas-error`.
 *   If the value of error code is **CCI_ER_DBMS** (-20001), it is caused by database server.
 You can check server error codes in err_buf.err_code of the database error buffer (err_buf).
 For database server errors, see :ref:`database-server-error`.

 .. warning::